cuicaihao/autogluon-kaggle-titanic/ReadMe.md

-# AutoGluon Test Case on Titanic Dataset
+# AutoGluon Test Case on Titanic Dataset with Kaggle

 This repo is designed to show the basic function of AutoGluon and Kaggle for your Machine Learning and Data Science Practices.